 Using Technology to Engage Learners with Profound and Multiple Learning Difficulties (PMLD)

-Students with PMLD have severe and complex learning difficulties.
+Children and young people with Profound and Multiple Learning Difficulties (PMLD) have severe and complex learning difficulties.
 They can also have other significant difficulties, such as physical disabilities and auditory/visual impairments.
-PMLD students are often used to having little control over their environment and this is where technology can provide and promote independence.
+Often they are used to having little control over their environment and this is where technology can provide and promote independence.

-We now want our students to begin to make choices.
-Despite being written in 2011, Inclusive technology’s excellent Switch Progression Roadmap is freely downloadable and still provides an excellent framework within which we can begin to build up switch use beyond simple “make something happen” switch use.
-Ultimately we want our students to be making choices, using one switch, two switches or even by using Eye Gaze technology.
+Ultimately we want our children and young people to be making choices, using one switch, two switches or even by using Eye Gaze technology.
 And, of course, we want them to communicate.
 Once we have reached this stage, of course, our students are no longer PMLD.
 So, perhaps that is a subject for another day.

 Pupils and students with severe learning difficulties are those of school age (Year 1 or above) who are working below the level of the National Curriculum.
 They will have lifelong developmental delay and may have additional impairments as well.